backend-development/backend-development-textbook/source/caching.md

 2 rows in set (0,00 sec)
 ```

 #### model and relationships for the view

-In Rails we can define a model for this view:
+In Rails we can define a model for a database view:

 ```
 app/models/degree_program.rb